Last week, I teamed up with KATU Channel 2 News to do a segment on gadget gift ideas for the holidays. We ended up filming it at Jive:

 Look how much faster the second chart grows.
 This is huge.
 It's one thing to spend more dollars and distribute more ads, but it's a whole different bag of tricks to actually reach out and get more deeply engaged with your customers and prospects. eMarketer senior analyst Debra Aho Williamson suggests that savvy companies will be spending the bulk of their time and resources on:

-Posted at 08:05 AM in Marketing, Social Media, Work | Permalink | Comments (0)
+Posted at 08:05 AM in Work | Permalink | Comments (0)

 |